 Sure you can make a box and call it home but are you really living if you don't know how to build a Minecraft house that will shame your friends?
 It's not just a place to store stuff, it's your home and having somewhere impressive to return to in Minecraft feels good.
 You're going to be doing it a lot after all, so let's do it in style.

-When you're deciding how to build a Minecraft house you have two main options, both of which have their pros and cons.
-If you want to keep things on the lowdown, then digging into the side of a hill or straight down into the ground will mean your home is much less exposed to attack, though from the outside it's not much to look at.
-Otherwise you can use materials to make a standard build on the surface, which means you can make your Minecraft house as impressive and ornate as you imagination allows, but it is more exposed to Creepers coming along and blowing things up.
+When deciding how to build a Minecraft house there are two options to consider which pros and cons between them to consider.
+If you want to keep things simple, and a touch safer, then digging into the side of a hill or straight into the ground will mean your home is much less exposed.
+Although it won't look like much from the outside.
+If you want some strong first impressions then there's always a standard build on the surface, which means you can make your Minecraft house as impressive and ornate as you imagination allows.
+At the expense of risking a Creeper wandering in and blowing a whole in things.

 We'll take a look at both of these options in more detail below, along with the important basics you need to consider for constructing your home.

 Minecraft commands | Best Minecraft servers | Minecraft Realms | Best Minecraft seeds | Best Minecraft mods | Best Minecraft shaders | Best Minecraft skins | Best Minecraft texture packs | Play Minecraft for free | Minecraft enchanting | Minecraft Nether update | Minecraft Netherite | Minecraft Netherite tools | Minecraft Netherite armor

 How to build a Minecraft house: The Basics